To guide child protection workers in making appropriate care arrangements for children in the CEO's care who are considered a risk to others.

 If placing the child is unavoidable, a safety plan must be developed and implemented.

 In emergencies, when it is unavoidable for a child who poses a risk to others to be placed in residential care with other children, extreme caution must be used and a comprehensive safety plan developed to safeguard others in the home.
 The safety plan must be approved by the Director Residential Care, or by the assistant district director/district director for other services.
-In contentious cases, approval from the relevant Executive Director State-wide and South East or Executive Director State-wide and South West is required.
+In contentious cases, approval from the relevant Executive Director or Regional Executive Director is required.

 This plan must be reviewed immediately (or on the next working day) if other children are subsequently placed to ensure their safety.